-I am currently Chair of the Scotland’s Towns Partnership and a board member and director of IDS Scotland Ltd, the company set up by the Scottish Government to oversee Scottish Business Improvement Districts.
+I am currently Chair of the Scotland’s Towns Partnership.
+I have been (until 2018) a board member, director and Chair of IDS Scotland Ltd, the company set up by the Scottish Government to oversee Scottish Business Improvement Districts.
 I am an office bearer in the American Collegiate Retailing Association.

 My Contact Points: